simon-ritchie/apysc/docstring_markdowns/apysc/_file/file_util.md

 **[Parameters]**

 - `directory_path`: str
   - Directory path to empty.
-This folder itself will not be removed.
+This interface does not remove this folder itself.

 ## `get_abs_directory_path_from_file_path` function docstring

-Get an absolute directory path of specified file.<hr>
+Get an absolute directory path of a specified file.<hr>

 **[Parameters]**